FlowFuse/website/src/blog/2023/11/device-agent-balena.md

 CMD ["flowfuse-device-agent"]
 ```

-There were 2 main changes
+There were 2 main changes from the default Device Agent [`Dockerfile`](https://github.com/FlowFuse/device-agent/blob/main/docker/Dockerfile)

- 1. Change the base image to Balena's image, this is because the `Dockerfile` is actually a template that can be used to build images for all Balena's supported hardware platforms (We currently build the FlowFuse Device Agent containers for AMD64, ARMv7 and ARM64)
+ 1. Change the base image to Balena's image, this is because the `Dockerfile` is actually a template that can be used to build images optimized for all Balena's supported hardware platforms (We currently build the FlowFuse Device Agent containers for AMD64, ARMv7 and ARM64)

  2. Adding a custom `entrypoint.sh`.
 This is to ensure that the hostname seen in the container matches the Balena device name, making it easier to match it up with what is seen in the FlowFuse application.
+It also generates the configuration file from the passed in environment variable (see [below](#configuring-devices))

 As well as the `Dockerfile` there is also a `docker-compose.yml` because Balena applications can be made up of multiple services packaged as container.
 In this case we just need a single container but the compose file contains all the information about what ports to expose and what volumes need creating to persist state.

-##Configuring Devices
+## Configuring Devices

 The FlowFuse Device agent can be configured in 3 ways and the Balena deployment supports all 3.